 MY DAILY 15-20

 Breakfast for my 8yr old kid is a big bowl of porridge with lots of healthy toppings, and a side of vitamins and herbal tea.
-I’ll down a long and warm glass of green tea with my daily turmeric tablet whilst my oat pancake cooks on the stove.
-Squeezing the teabag and patting it on my face (beauty thing) I’ll always take my breakfast straight to bed.
+I’ll glug a long and warm glass of green tea with my daily turmeric tablet whilst my oat pancake cooks on the stove.
+Squeezing the teabag and patting it on my face (beauty thing) I’ll always take my breakfast straight to bed with my macbook pro.

-This is the only moment I will have to myself until 14 hours later (at around 8pm) when I’m back from work and the school run, and dinner is done, my kid is in bed, and the kitchen mess is abandoned for me to collapse in the same spot where I started my day.
+This is the only moment I will have to myself until 14 hours later (at around 8pm) when I’m back from work and the school run, and dinner is done (gym if I’m lucky), my kid is in bed, and the kitchen mess is abandoned for me to collapse in the same spot where I started my day.
 In bed.
 So I revel in my daily morning 15-20 minutes I ceremoniously reserve for myself before starting the day.

 Halfway through my 15-20, the breakfast tray will slide off and my macbook slides on.
 I’ll write a poem or a free-write, a plan, a memo, a revised mission statement, or make production notes (inspiration) on some content I’ve consumed.
 This activity usually transitions to my phone throughout the morning, continuing on evernote or on my instagram.

 These daily 15-20 minutes, and probably everything that precedes them, is what keeps me focused.
 I’ll repeat the same ritual on the weekend even if an alarm for ‘work’ isn’t set.